MuellerNico/DD2360-RayTracing/README.md

 Only the first three files contain changes relevant to this project.
 The rest remains the same as in the [base implementation](https://github.com/rogerallen/raytracinginoneweekendincuda/tree/ch12_where_next_cuda).

+## Analysis

+The analysis of the application and its results are stored in the folder `analysis`.

+- run_experiment.sh: A shell script that executes `ncu` profiling on all executables listed in the `executables` array.
+It stores the following profile sections: LaunchStats, SpeedOfLight, MemoryWorkloadAnalysis, ComputeWorkloadAnalysis, Occupancy and stores it in `.csv` and `.ncu-rep` format.
+Additionally, the memory usage is collected in `.csv` format.
+It renames the output picture and stores each experiment inside its own subfolder of the `experiments` directory.
+Each executable/experiment is run five times.
+- evaluations.ipynb: Takes the data gathered and produces the plots and accompanying data used in the report.

 ## Contributors
 - Christiane Kobalt